 There were renewed attempts in 2020 to pass sports betting.
 This time, the private industry was more involved in the construction of the bill.
 It passed the Kansas House without much problem.
 However, the Senate and Governor Laura Kelley showed more opposition.

-The debates about how to reconcile everyone's visions of the bill were cut short by the coronavirus pandemic, which ended the legislative session almost a month earlier than scheduled.
+The coronavirus pandemic cut short debates about how to reconcile everyone's visions of the bill, which ended the legislative session almost a month earlier than scheduled.

 Can I bet on sports in Kansas?